Chief of Police Christopher Battiloro

-Chief Battiloro is certified as an Instructor by the New Jersey Police Training Commission and is member of the instructional staff at the John H. Stamler Police Academy of Union County, having taught both recruit and in-service police training classes.
-He presently teaches Methods of Instruction, the requisite course mandated by the New Jersey Police Training Commission to be certified as an Instructor.
+Chief Battiloro has been certified as an Instructor by the New Jersey Police Training Commission and served as a member of the instructional staff at the John H. Stamler Police Academy of Union County, having taught both recruit and in-service police training classes, including Methods of Instruction, the requisite course mandated by the New Jersey Police Training Commission to be certified as an Instructor.

-Chief Battiloro is a New Jersey Certified Emergency Manager – 1 of only 200 such credentials ever awarded to date – and also serves as the Emergency Management Coordinator for the Town of Westfield.
-He has commanded operations during several major emergencies, such as Hurricane Irene in 2011 and Hurricane Sandy in 2012, as well as complex special events requiring extensive security planning.
+Chief Battiloro is a highly decorated law enforcement officer, having been awarded two (2) Life Saving Awards, four (4) Command Citations, two (2) Unit Citations, the Hurricane Sandy and COVID-19 Exceptional Service Awards, and four (4) Certificates of Merit.
+He was awarded designation as a New Jersey Certified Emergency Manager – 1 of only about 200 such credentials ever awarded to date – and currently serves as the Emergency Management Coordinator for the Town of Westfield.
+Chief Battiloro has commanded operations during several major emergencies, such as Hurricane Irene in 2011, Hurricane Sandy in 2012 and Hurricane Ida in 2021, as well as many complex special events requiring extensive security planning.

-Chief Battiloro and his wife, Jana, have three children: Linnea Faith, Christopher Zachary and Meghan Elizabeth.
+Chief Battiloro and his wife, Jana, have three (3) children: Linnea, age 19, Christopher, age 17, and Meghan, age 13.
 He is extremely proud to serve as Westfield’s Chief of Police and looks forward to serving the Town of Westfield and its citizens for years to come.